microsoft/Windows-iotcore-samples/Samples/EdgeModules/scripts/README.md

 these new files that have been edited to contain real credentials match a .gitignore pattern in this repo and can't inadvertently be checked in.

+It's also recommended to generate the final processed output into an obj or bin directory since the generated files will contain real creds and bin/* and obj/* are also in .gitignore for this repo.

 ## Usage

 publish-deployment.ps1 <deployment template file>.json -hardwaremacrofile <board type>.macros.json